Vacation Spotlight: Islesboro, Maine

 The combination of mountain and harbor views provides a truly idyllic setting, hence the town’s slogan, “Where the Mountains Meet the Sea.”
 While you are in Camden, venture out to Camden Hills State Park, an absolutely gorgeous state park with over 30 miles of scenic hiking trails.

 The highlight here is the incredible view of Penobscot Bay and Camden Harbor from the top of Mt.
 Battie.
-You have the option of either taking the auto road or being adventurous and taking the 2 hour hike to the summit.
+You have the option of either taking the auto road or being adventurous and embarking on a short (1 mile), but intense hike to the 800 ft summit.
 This challenging hike offers rewarding scenery at every angle, not to mention a fabulous workout!
 Check out my Camden Hills State Park blog post for more beautiful photography!

 Other Great Day trips